Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: nonperturbative ansatz for the 1PI action

 \subsection{Ansatz and the $-1$ variables}

-In this paper, we study the 1PI Wilson action~\eqref{eq:(2.46)} with the following particular gauge invariant part:
+In this paper, we study the 1PI Wilson action~\eqref{eq:(2.46)} with the following particular gauge-invariant part:

-This would be the simplest but still non-trivial gauge invariant non-perturbative ansatz or truncation for the 1PI Wilson action.
+This would be the simplest but still nontrivial gauge-invariant nonperturbative ansatz or truncation for the 1PI Wilson action.
 Note that this expression is written in field variables with the subscript~$-1$, the ``$-1$ variables'' introduced in~Ref.~\cite{Sonoda:2022fmk}.
 These are given from the original variables as the solution to flow equations,